rpbouman/huey/README.md

 ## Integrating and/or Embedding Huey

 You can embed huey inside a frame on your own webpage and control the application by sending it commands using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage" target="_blank" rel="noopener noreferrer">`postMessage()`-method</a>.
 Currently this experimental feature is under development and not documented in detail.
-Please checkout src/PostMessageInterface/PostMessageTestbed.html for an example that illustrates this feature.
+Please check out src/PostMessageInterface/PostMessageTestbed.html for an example that illustrates this feature.

 ## Contributions